2nanoori/2nanoori.github.io/_posts/2025-08-27-scaling-timeseries-data-processing-mx-n-strategy-part2.md

 }
 ```

-This approach was not only simpler but also leveraged the already-optimized, battle-hardened nature of our existing data writer service.
+This approach was not only simpler but also leveraged the existing, well-tested data writer service that was already handling our production workload.

 ## Head-to-Head: A Deeper Architectural Comparison